jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

      "* * * * *")
     ```

-    A list of strings to use when inserting horizontal rules.
     Different strings will not be distinguished when converted to
-    HTML—they will all be converted to `<hr/>`—but they may add
+    HTML—they will all be converted to `<hr/>`—but they may add visual
-    visual distinction and style to plain text documents.
+    distinction and style to plain text documents.
 To maintain
     notions of promotion and demotion, these should be ordered from
     largest to smallest.

-To insert a specific horizontal rule from the list, use a prefix
+T> To insert a specific horizontal rule from the list, use a prefix
-argument like so: `C-# C-c C-s -` where # is the index of the
+T> argument like so: `C-# C-c C-s -` where # is the index of the
-string in the list.
+T> string in the list.

+I> The longest two strings in `markdown-hr-strings` are 79 characters
+I> long, rather than 80 characters long.
+This is to prevent seeing a
+I> line wrap indicator in the right fringe when the window is exactly
+I> 80 characters wide.
+However, this is fully customizable, so if you
+I> prefer an 80-character-wide string, you can set this variable in
+I> your local configuration.

 ## Emphasis: Bold & Italic